caitaozhan/stress/README.md

   </picture>
 </p>

 CPU performance is improving year by year.
-Currently, the best CPU tested is the M4 Pro (10+4), the grey line in the plot.
+Currently, the best CPU tested is the M4 Max (12+4).
 The complete raw data is [here](results).
 The oldest data point is from a MacBook Pro (Retina, 15-inch, Mid 2012).

 # How to Contribute